neurovertex/ros_infotaxis/README.md

 Software
 --------

 This node needs a map and a location.
 The two obvious approaches are map_server + AMCL or SLAM.
-Changes in map size aren't supported for now so be sure to configure SLAM with a static map size if using that.
 This node will also need the navigation stack (move_base), and won't run without a global costmap and a local costmap being published.

 Hardware
 --------